Anti-Bullying Strategy

 10. We will inform parents/carers via social media and the school website of any generic issues related to bullying or social media issues.

 We are really proud of our Anti-Bullying Mentor Team.
 These students can be identified by their purple ties.
-All students went through a rigorous application and interview process, have had specific training and receive supervision by Mr Tempest, our Head of Year 9.
+All students went through a rigorous application and interview process, have had specific training and receive supervision by Mr Tempest, Head of Year.